Science Technology Engineering Arts Mathematics

-What are the Michigan Science Standards (MSS)?The K-12 Michigan Science Standards, based on the Next Generation Science Standards (NGSS), include every grade and every scientific discipline, setting expectations for what students should know and be able to do in science.A major difference between the MSS and current Grade Level Content Expectations (GLCEs) is three-dimensional (3D) learning.
+What are the Michigan Science Standards (MSS)?The K-12 Michigan Science Standards, based on the Next Generation Science Standards (NGSS), include every grade and every scientific discipline, setting expectations for what students should know and be able to do in science.A major difference between the MSS and the former Grade Level Content Expectations (GLCEs) is three-dimensional (3D) learning.
 3D learning refers to the thoughtful and deliberate integration of three distinct dimensions: 1) Scientific and Engineering Practices; 2) Disciplinary Core Ideas, and 3) Crosscutting Concepts.Through 3D learning, the MSS emphasize that science is not just a series of isolated facts.
-This awareness enables students to view science more as an interrelated world of inquiry and phenomena rather than a static set of science disciplines.The MSS represent a fundamental shift in science education and require a different approach to teaching science than has been done in the past.
+This awareness enables students to view science more as an interrelated world of inquiry and phenomena rather than a static set of science disciplines.The MSS represent a fundamental shift in science education and require a different approach to teaching science than been experienced in the past.
 Teachers will use a range of strategies to engage students and create opportunities to demonstrate their thinking and learning.

 - Asking questions (science) and defining problems (engineering)

 - Constructing explanations (science) and designing solutions (engineering)

 How will science education change with the MSS?